scttfrdmn/cicada/docs/GETTING_STARTED_CREDENTIALS.md

 ---

-## For DataCite Users
+## Part 2B: DataCite Setup (For Institutional Users)

-If your institution has a DataCite membership instead of using Zenodo:
+If your institution has a DataCite membership (recommended to check with your library first):

 ### Step 1: Get Your Credentials from Your Institution